drduh/macOS-Security-and-Privacy-Guide/README.md

 ## Identify capabilities

-In order to counter adversaries, you'll need to understand what they're capable of and what they're not capable of.
+In order to counter adversaries, you will need to understand what they're capable of and what they're not capable of.
 Rank adversaries from totally unsophisticated to very advanced.
 For example, a common thief is not very sophisticated; they will likely be stopped by basic things like simply having a password and drive encryption on devices.
 A very advanced adversary like a state actor might require fully turning off devices when not in use to clear the keys from RAM and a long diceware password.

 ## Identify mitigations